lsils/date2020_experiments/README.md

 ### Reference

 These results are described in the paper: [TSRAD20] Eleonora Testa, Mathias Soeken, Heinz Riener, Luca Amaru and Giovanni De Micheli, *A Logic Synthesis Toolbox for Reducing the
-Multiplicative Complexity in Logic Networks*, in *Design Automation and Test in Europe Conference* 2020.
+Multiplicative Complexity in Logic Networks*, in *DATE* 2020.

+More on the same topic can be found in: [TSAD] Eleonora Testa, Mathias Soeken, Luca Amaru and Giovanni De Micheli, *Reducing the multiplicative complexity in logic networks for cryptography and security applications*, in *DAC* 2019.